Expeditionary Medical Facility Kilo provides support elements for mass casualty training

-Expeditionary Medical Facility Kilo provides communication and patient tracking support to 2nd Medical Battalion as part of their mass casualty training on Aug.
-9, 2023 aboard Marine Corps Base Camp Lejeune.
+Expeditionary Medical Facility Kilo provided communication and patient tracking support to 2nd Medical Battalion as part of their mass casualty training on Aug.
+9, 2023.

 |Date Taken: